 Certified laboratory technicians, also known as clinical or medical laboratory technicians, play a critical part in diagnosing and treating disease.
 Under the supervision of a medical technologist, pathologist or doctor, certified lab technicians use both automated and manual equipment to examine and analyze cells, blood and bodily fluids.
 They also examine the chemical content of various fluids and search for parasites and bacteria.

 Certified lab technicians should be able to use sophisticated laboratory equipment, such as cell counters, automated analyzers and microscopes.
 Certified lab technicians most commonly work in hospitals, physicians' offices, pharmaceutical laboratories, clinics and public health facilities.
 Specialization areas may include phlebotomy, microbiology and hematology.

 A number of community colleges or technical schools offer associate's degree or certificate programs in laboratory technology and medical laboratory technology.
 Topics covered include anatomy and physiology, immunology, lab safety techniques, hematology, microbiology and urinalysis.
 Laboratory technicians may seek certification through a number of organizations, including the National Credentialing Agency for Laboratory Personnel, American Medical Technologists and Board of Registry of the American Society for Clinical Pathology.

-According to the U.S. Bureau of Labor Statistics (BLS), employment for medical laboratory technicians is expected to increase 18% between 2014 and 2024 (BLS).
+According to the U.S. Bureau of Labor Statistics (BLS), employment for clinical laboratory technicians is expected to increase 11% between 2018 and 2028 (BLS).
 This increase will be due to population growth and the development of new laboratory tests coming into general use.
-The median annual salary for medical lab technicians was $38,970 in May, 2015.
+The median annual salary for clinical lab technicians was $52,330 in May, 2018.